Suryanarayanan-Balaji/GPT-MolBERTa/README.md

    ```python
    python ./data_collection/dataset_prep.py
    ```
+Any new dataset should be placed in the dataset folder, with the SMILES column named as 'smiles'.
+In the config_finetune.yaml file, the name of the dataset should be specified within the 'dataframe' argument.
+An example dataset is provided under the dataset folder.

 2. Processed Textual Dataset
 The datasets used for this project are nine official datasets from MoleculeNet with text descriptions added.
 The datasets are provided in this link: [https://drive.google.com/file/d/1ECiSlUT8yvJBSErjR9f_dLV_2r6PxCQe/view?usp=drive_link](https://drive.google.com/file/d/1ECiSlUT8yvJBSErjR9f_dLV_2r6PxCQe/view?usp=drive_link).
 The zip file should be unzipped and placed in GPT-MolBERTa folder.